ASK KNOX

 model="gpt-4o",

-messages=[{"role": "user", "content": "Explain quantum entanglement."}]
+messages=[{"role": "user", "content": "Explain quantum entanglement."}],

-) as stream:
+)

-for text in stream.text_stream:
+for chunk in stream:

-print(text, end="", flush=True)
+print(chunk.choices[0].delta.content or "", end="", flush=True)

 Model Versioning Strategy